carbon-language/carbon-lang/docs/design/variadics.md

 (or an implicit parameter list), and matches a sequence of tuple elements if each element matches _subpattern_.
-For example, in the signature of `Zip` shown earlier, the parameter list consists of a single pack expansion pattern `... each vector: Vector(each ElementType)`.
+For example, in the signature of `Zip` shown earlier, the parameter list consists of a single pack expansion pattern `... each vector: Vector(each ElementType)`, and so the entire argument list will be matched against the binding pattern
+`each vector: Vector(each ElementType)`.

-Since _subpattern_ will be matched against multiple scrutinees (or none) in a single pattern-matching operation, a binding patterns within a pack expansion pattern must declare an each-name, and the Nth iteration of the pack expansion will initialize the Nth element of the named pack from the Nth scrutinee.
-The binding pattern's type expression may contain an each-name, but if so, it must be a deduced parameter of the enclosing pattern.
+Since _subpattern_ will be matched against multiple scrutinees (or none) in a single pattern-matching operation, a binding pattern within a pack expansion pattern must declare an each-name (such as `each vector` in the `Zip` example), and the Nth iteration of the pack expansion will initialize the Nth element of the named pack from the Nth scrutinee.
+The binding pattern's type expression may contain an each-name (such as `each ElementType` in the `Zip` example), but if so, it must be a deduced parameter of the enclosing pattern.

 > **Future work:** That restriction can probably be relaxed, but we currently
 > don't have motivating use cases to constrain the design.